maxcata1998/TinyTwitter/README.md

 ## Feature
 - Auto menu set up
-  - if you haven't login, you cann't access 'my blogs', 'my collections' and 'make comment'
+  - if you haven't logined in, you can't access 'my blogs', 'my collections' and 'make comment'
   - if you have made comment, you can only 'update comment' or 'delete comment', otherwise you can only 'add comment'
 - Statistics
   - User information statistics about how many blog and comment have been written